 The Threshold slider shows a sensitivity to making a positive prediction.
 In this case, because false negatives are much more harmful than false positives, we use a low threshold value.

 Another method which is specific to binary classification is the ROC curve.
 This is powerful because it lets you analyze its performance on the positive cases.

 The last step in this process is to deploy your model and see how it performs in the real world.
 To do this, download and unzip the test data - You will find 5 defective and 5 non-defective images that were removed from the other dataset.
 This means that they are completely unseen by the model so far.

+In the Evaluation view click Create deployment.
 The Create deployment dialog will appear.

 Select your desired Experiment and your best epoch as your Checkpoint.

 Click the Enable button to deploy the experiment.

 Test how it works using our web app

 To test your model, you can use either use the Test Deployment button or use the web app we made specifically for this case below.